-On today’s date in 1755, Canada’s first official post office opened in Halifax, N.S.
+On today’s date in 1755, the first official post office in present-day Canada opened in Halifax, N.S.

 FIRST REGULAR MONTHLY MAIL SERVICE

 Franklin organized the first regular monthly mail service between Falmouth, England, and New York in 1755.

 To connect Halifax with the Atlantic colonies and the newly organized mail service to England, he also established what would become the first official post office in present-day Canada (although a post office for local and outgoing mail was established in Halifax by stationer Benjamin Leigh in April 1754).
 Any available vessel carried mail from New York to Halifax until 1788, when regular packets came through the port.

-Canada’s postal services remained under British control until 1851, when provincial governments were granted control of mail delivery.
+Canada’s postal services remained under British control until 1851.